roryl/future.lucee/README.md

 ##Features
 ###Result Callbacks
 Future can optionally take callbacks which will be called at the appropriate time.
 All of the callbacks execute asynchronously along with the task.
+Thus is the task is canceled, none of these functions can be guaranteed to have executed.
 The constructor signature is:
 ```
 public function init(required function task,
 		     function success,